yi-editor/yi/README.md

     $ cabal update
     $ cabal install yi

+On Linux systems, you'll probably need ncurses development headers for the Vty frontend.
+On Ubuntu, you'll need to install the `libncurses5-dev` package.

 You can specify frontends to compile, also:

     $ cabal install yi -fvty -fpango